Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

 \begin{itemize}

-\item The presented unified problem formulation can take into account most existing types of nonconvex sparsity-inducing functions, including the group-structured sparsity.
-A general algorithmic framework of adaptively iteratively reweighted algorithms is developed by solving a sequence of trackable convex subproblems with variable smoothing parameter.
-A unified first-order necessary conditions are derived to characterize the optimal solutions by using Fr\'echet subdifferentials.
-The global convergence of the proposed algorithm is established.
+\item Our unified problem formulation can take into account most existing types of nonconvex sparsity-inducing functions which also allows for group structure as well as general convex set constraint.
+A general algorithmic framework of adaptively iteratively reweighted algorithms is developed by solving a sequence of trackable convex subproblems.
+A unified first-order necessary conditions is derived to characterize the optimal solutions by using Fr\'echet subdifferentials, and global convergence of the proposed algorithm is provided.

-\item For the iteratively reweighed $\ell_1$-algorithm, we derive the global convergence analysis for cases with diminishing relaxation parameter.
-We show that every limit point generated by this algorithm satisfies the first-order necessary optimality condition for the original unrelaxed problem, instead of the relaxed problem---a novel result that most current work does not possess.
+\item For reweighted $\ell_1$ and $\ell_2$ minimizations, our algorithm allows for vanishing relaxation parameters, which can avoid the issue of selecting appropriate value of relaxation parameter.
+The global convergence analysis for both iteratively reweighted $\ell_1$ and $\ell_2$ algorithms are provided.
+We show that every limit point generated by the algorithms must satisfy the first-order necessary optimality condition for the original unrelaxed problem, instead of the relaxed problem---a novel result that most current work does not possess.
+E. Candes, M. Wakin and S. Boyd have put forward several open questions in~\cite{candes2008enhancing} about the reweighted $\ell_1$ algorithm, including under what conditions the reweighted $\ell_1$ algorithm will converge, when the iterates have limit point, and the ways of updating $\epsilon$ as the algorithm progresses towards a solution.
+Our work provides answers to these questions.

-\item For iteratively reweighed $\ell_2$-algorithm, our algorithm allows for adaptively decreasing relaxation parameter, which can avoid the issue of selecting appropriate value for the relaxation parameter.
-The conditions for existence of the cluster points, guaranteeing the boundedness, selecting the starting point and the initial relaxation parameters are also provided to establish the global convergence.
-This makes our methods applicable for cases where the objective is not coercive. \end{itemize}
+\item We have proven that the existence of the cluster point to the algorithm can be guaranteed by understanding conditions under which the iterates generated is bounded.
+The conditions guaranteeing the boundedness is also given.
+Conditions for selecting the starting point and the initial relaxation parameters are also provided to guarantee the global convergence.
+This makes our methods also apply for cases where the objective is not coercive. \end{itemize}